 What is a Kanban Board?
 Understanding Tasks, Workflows, and Processes

 A Kanban board is a powerful visual tool used to manage tasks, workflows, and processes in various industries, from software development and manufacturing to marketing and project management.
-Originating from lean manufacturing principles developed by Toyota, the Kanban board helps teams visualize work, limit work in progress (WIP), and optimize workflow efficiency.
+Originating from lean manufacturing principles developed by Toyota, the Kanban board helps teams visualise work, limit work in progress (WIP), and optimise workflow efficiency.
 This article explores the components, benefits, and best practices of using a Kanban board to enhance productivity and streamline processes.

-Understanding the Kanban Board
+Kanban Board

 At its core, a Kanban board is a visual representation of a workflow, providing a clear view of the tasks that need to be done, tasks currently in progress, and tasks that are completed.
 The board is typically divided into columns that represent different stages of a workflow.
 Tasks are represented by cards, which move across the board as they progress through each stage.